 Consider Your Words

 Sometimes just making small language shifts can have a huge impact on how people define themselves and their roles.
+This is why you should consider your words.

 The owner of a $5 billion construction company wanted his division heads to do less managing and more leading.
 For decades, the division heads had been called business group managers.

 Was it really any wonder then that their focus was on managing their divisions?
-But the owner now needed them to focus less on internal operational issues (management) and more on external opportunities, such as developing business with clients (leadership).
+However, the owner now needed them to focus less on internal operational issues (management) and more on external opportunities, such as developing business with clients (leadership).
 So he did something simple but important.
-He changed their job titles and, by definition, the expectation and focus of their jobs.
+He changed their job titles and, by definition, the expectations and focus of their jobs.
 Now the division heads are called business group leaders.

 There are many simple ways that a shift in language can lead to a shift in thought.
 For example, do you refer to those you lead as your “employees” or your “team?”
 Are you the “boss” or the “leader?”
 Are you conducting a “performance review” or a “check-in?”